🇬🇪 Georgia Expats

 Utilities & Internet

 Utilities in Tbilisi are genuinely cheap — this is where the cost advantage really shows compared to Western Europe.
-For an 85m² apartment, expect:
+For a typical 85m² apartment:

 ⚠️

 Internet quality: Tbilisi has excellent internet.
 Magti and Silknet are the main providers.
 Fiber is widely available in central neighborhoods, and 100 Mbps plans are standard.
-This is not a city where you'll struggle to take Zoom calls.
+Remote workers: this is not a city where you'll struggle to take Zoom calls.
+See our internet & phone guide for provider comparisons.

 Groceries & Markets